alihamedali96/OpenUpClient/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project

-OpenUp is an anonymous blogging site where anyone can go and post X character entries with an optional gif.
+OpenUp is an anonymous blogging site where anyone can go and post 200 character entries with an optional gif.
 There are also three emoji reactions to existing posts.

 ### Remote Hosting
 The site is hosted [here](https://openup-fp.netlify.app/) on Netlify